Pharmacy School Requirements: A Complete Guide

 Pharmacy School Course Requirements

-While the most important requirement of pharmacy school is a completed bachelor’s degree, many pharmacy schools are not particular about the major you complete in your undergraduate before applying to a four year PharmD program.
-While the most common undergraduate major for applicants is biology, successful candidates have also had majors from various disciplines, including English, business, psychology, and biochemistry.
+There are a variety of requirements for a pharmacy degree program.
+While the most important requirement for pharmacy school is a completed bachelor’s degree, many pharmacy schools are not particular about the major you complete in your undergraduate studies before applying to a four-year PharmD program.

 Regardless of the program that you complete in your undergraduate program, you will need to y complete the following prerequisite courses: